 C: I’d stink.
 I might get sick more often.
 My skin would start to itch.

 M: It sounds like there is one positive to showering once a year: you only have to take the time to do it once a year.
-At the same time it sound like there are quite a few minuses.
+At the same time, it sounds like there are quite a few minuses.
 What are some other options for showering?

 C: Once a month!
 But I would still be stinky.